The Bachelorette Stars: Ranked By Relationship Length!

 Hannah Brown

-Our most recent Bachelorette, Hannah Brown a.k.a.
+One of the most recent (and most notorious) Bachelorettes, Hannah Brown a.k.a.
 Hannah Beast a.k.a.
 Alabama Hannah a.k.a.
 Beast Mode, comes in first, or last, depending on your point of view.
 Hannah got engaged to Jed Wyatt on The Bachelorette, but that was over by the time we got to the After the Final Rose special, at which point she asked out runner-up Tyler Cameron.
 (That short-lived romance fizzled also.)
-Hopefully Clare can clear this very low bar.
+On the plus side, she sets a very low bar for all who follow in her footsteps.

 2.